Kenya

 The Chain of Custody in Kenya

 The chain of custody in Kenya is regulated to protect the coffee grower, in that the coffee belongs to the farmer or cooperative until it has been sold to the final buyer, either through the auction system or directly.
-A Kenyan coffee farmer will either deliver their coffee cherry to a cooperative owned factory (or washing station) where it is processed before being delivered to the dry mill, or process the coffee on their own farm and deliver dried parchment it to the mill directly.
+A Kenyan coffee farmer will either deliver their coffee cherry to a cooperative owned factory (or washing station) where it is processed before being delivered to the dry mill or will process the coffee on their own farm and deliver dried parchment it to the mill directly.

 Our Supply Partners in Kenya

-One of these people is Wycliffe Marayi, the former Managing Director for Kahawa Bora Mill (a private mill whose license was revoked in 2023), who now works as an independent contractor.
-Wycliffe is a long-time friend to MCM and has an extraordinary knowledge of Kenya’s coffee industry and the people that work within it.
-Over the years, Wycliffe has been instrumental in connecting us to smallholder farmers and forward-thinking cooperatives, and in communicating our needs to these players.
-Through his network, every time we visit Kenya we are able to cup and commit to buying lots from several small estate holders in Kenya’s central highlands.
+Wycliffe is instrumental in connecting MCM to smallholder farmers and forward-thinking cooperatives, and in communicating our needs to these players.
+Through his network, we have cupped and committed to buying lots from several small estate holders in Kenya’s central highlands.
 Read more about Wycliffe, in his own words, here.

 Grading